Beijing Guide: The Great Wall (Badaling)

 Due to the enormous size of Beijing, Badaling’s section of the wall is technically still within the grounds of the city (actually 50 miles from the centre).
 This means its probably the easiest section of the wall to visit and thus the most popular.

 As a result, this section of the wall has become of the most convenient for travellers with significant development in the form of hotels, big name fast-food chains before the entrance and even a cable car.
-Naturally before you enter there’ll be various vendors flogging their identical souvenirs and the odd unusual treat scattered in between.
+Naturally there are a number of vendors flogging identical souvenirs and some unusual treats in-between such as camel rides.
 It starts getting absurd when some of the other non-wall attractions include a roller coaster and even a cinema.

 Some might have heard or seen footage of what is known as the “Bear Park”, supposedly along the wall at some point.
 I’m unaware if its still running, and hopefully its not.
 The bears are in incredibly poor conditions and frankly its cruel and heart-breaking to see.
 Multiple bears are shoved into a small concrete pit for tourists to throw in treats, disgraceful.